0xmozak/hashes/poseidon2-starky/README.md

 | 2^18   | 28s  |
 | 2^19   | 58s  |

+## Hasher Details
+The Poseidon2 hasher, configured with `POSEIDON2_GOLDILOCKS_8_PARAMS`, operates on 8 Goldilocks elements.
+It takes these elements as input and produces an output.
+Each row in the benchmark results represents a single run of the Poseidon2 hasher.

 ## Future Improvements
 1. Speed Enhancements: Future versions could potentially speed up the process.
 For example, we can reduce the constraints degree with more STARK table columns.